5hubham5ingh/js-util/README.md

 Contributions are welcome\!
 If you have ideas for improvements, bug reports, or want to add new features, please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](https://www.google.com/search?q=LICENSE) file for details.